 So when does this come into play?
 Situations like intellectual property theft, fraud investigations, employment disputes and bankruptcy investigations are common territory for computer forensic analysts—but that barely scratches the surface of what these professionals get into.

-This career can also vary widely depending on the employer.
+Careers in cyber forensics can also vary widely depending on the employer.
 For example, some forensic analysts work in law enforcement, and must meet their state’s requirements to work as law enforcement officers.

 Certified forensic analyst and investigator Ryan Massfeller explains that police forensic examiners must be sworn law officers in most states.
 “Many of the cases we work on deal with sexually exploitive images of children and cannot be processed by anyone outside of law enforcement.”

 Another side of computer forensics is in the private sector.
 Greg Kelley, Chief Technology Officer of Vestige Digital Investigations, deals with cases that clients bring in—such as data theft or evidence surrounding viruses and compromised data.

 “Every case is different,” Kelley says.
 “Even if we are examining 10 computers for evidence of employee theft of data, the circumstances and results are different.
 Whether it is a forensic analysis of an ESXi server or encountering a yet-unheard-of virus, there is always something different.”